Larry Tagg: Early life and education

-Bourgeois Tagg
+Music career

 Tagg moved with Brent Bourgeois to California's Bay Area, and in the late 1970s they played in a Sacramento band called Uncle Rainbow, which included members from Texas and other parts of the South.
-In 1984, they moved to Sacramento and formed Bourgeois Tagg with guitarist Lyle Workman, drummer Michael Urbano, and keyboardist Scott Moon.
-Bourgeois played keyboards, Tagg played bass, and they both shared lead vocal duties.
+In 1984, Tagg and Bourgeois moved to Sacramento and formed Bourgeois Tagg with guitarist Lyle Workman, drummer Michael Urbano, and keyboardist Scott Moon.
+Bourgeois played keyboards, Tagg played bass, and both shared lead vocal duties.

-They released a self-titled debut album in 1986, which produced a hit single "Mutual Surrender (What a Wonderful World)."
-The following year, they released their second album, Yoyo, which was produced by Todd Rundgren, and had another hit, "I Don't Mind at All," which reached the Top 40 on the Billboard chart.

-During this period Bourgeois struggled with addiction to drugs and alcohol.
-When fellow musician and drinking buddy Charlie Peacock began going to church, Bourgeois followed and became a Christian.
-Latent conflicts became exacerbated by Bourgeois' trend toward Christian lyrics and the band split in 1989 while working on a third album.
-The band members appear on Rundgren's 1989 album Nearly Human, and they toured as part of Rundgren's backing band.

-Tagg also played as part of Hall & Oates touring band.

-Staff songwriter
+Their debut album Bourgeois Tagg was produced by David J. Holman and spawned two singles, "Mutual Surrender (What a Wonderful World)" a number 62 hit on the Billboard Hot 100 and "The Perfect Life".
+In 1987, Bourgeois Tagg recorded Yoyo with producer Todd Rundgren.
+It was released in autumn, and the band had what would prove to be their biggest hit with its first single "I Don't Mind at All", which peaked at number 38 on the Billboard Hot 100, and made the top 40 in Canada and the UK.

+After Bourgeois Tagg, several members contributed to Rundgren's 1989 album Nearly Human.
+Tagg, Lyle Workman, and Michael Urbano also joined his live band for the album's tour in 1989 and 1990.
+Tagg also played in Hall & Oates' touring band in 1990.
+Tagg remained Rundgren's touring bass player until 1996.

-During the 1990s Tagg worked as a staff songwriter for Warner/Chappell Music.
-Some songs he wrote were recorded by Kim Carnes, Eddie Money, Lee Ritenour, Jenni Muldaur and others.
+In the 1990s, Tagg also worked as a staff songwriter for Warner/Chappell Music.
+Some songs he wrote were recorded by Kim Carnes, Eddie Money, Lee Ritenour, Jenni Muldaur, and others.

 Solo recordings

-Tagg released two solo albums: 1995's With a Skeleton Crew and 1997's Rover.
+Tagg has released two solo albums: 1995's With a Skeleton Crew and 1997's Rover.
 All five members of Bourgeois Tagg appeared on With a Skeleton Crew, with all but Scott Moon playing on the track "1/2 Yes, 1/2 No." Tagg has said that the song was written for the third Bourgeois Tagg album that never materialized, so with Lyle Workman's help, he recorded the song himself.